 Case Study #3 Giorgio Letters

-I read Giorgio’s letters in a book called, “The Ultimate Sales Letter” by Dan S. Kennedy
+I read Giorgio’s letters in “The Ultimate Sales Letter” by Dan S. Kennedy.

 These are three letters for a chain of Italian restaurants.

-They show the persuasive tactics used for direct-marketing and also demonstrate how to structure a multi-step mailing sequence.
+They show the persuasive tactics used for direct marketing and how to structure a multi-step mailing sequence.

-The humorous style helps in selling different products and the structure is universally effective.
+The humorous style helps sell different products, and the structure is universally effective.

 The Second Letter